kapahnke-iot/Humidity_Temperature/README.md

 # Humidity_Temperature
-Code to measure humidity and temperature
+Code to measure and display the humidity and the temperature

-I created the code for different sensors,  platforms and sometimes in multiple languages or frameworks, that is the reason why I use the following path structure to separate  them in this repository: `sensor_type/hardware_platform/language_framework`
+I plan to create source code for different sensors,  platforms and sometimes in multiple languages or frameworks.
+That is the reason why I use the following path structure to separate  them in this repository: `sensor_type/hardware_platform/language_framework`

 sensor_type
    * `DHT22`